AhmedKharbouch/Gestion_Produit_API/README.md

 > 2/ the scripte will show up that indicate that the migration started

-> 3/ if there is any error just verifie for instance name
+> 3/ if there is any error just verifie your instance name